Coroner to investigate death of young Great Yarmouth boxer Jakub Moczyk

 - Credit: Picture: Magdalena Moczyk

-A coroner's hearing into the death of a young Great Yarmouth boxer who died from a single punch will take place next week.
+A coroner held a hearing into the death of a young Great Yarmouth boxer who died from a single punch.

-Jakub Moczyk, 22, was knocked unconscious during the final round of a boxing match at Great Yarmouth's Tower Rooms on November 19 last year.
+Jakub Moczyk, 22, known to his friends as Kuba, was knocked unconscious during the final round of a boxing match at Great Yarmouth's Tower Rooms on November 19, last year.

-He was taken to the James Paget University Hospital in Gorleston and placed on life support, but was pronounced clinically dead on November 21.
+He was taken to the James Paget University Hospital, Gorleston, and placed on a life support machine but was pronounced clinically dead on November 21.

-Senior Norfolk coroner Jacqueline Lake held a short review into Mr Moczyk's death at Norwich Magistrates' Court today.
+Senior Norfolk coroner Jacqueline Lake held a short pre-inquest review into Mr Moczyk's case at Norwich Coroner's Court, in Thorpe Road, Norwich.